Volunteer your skills

 - a donation to further HELP‘s work in supporting schools and children.
 The amount you pay depends on your status (see the table below).

 (voluntary for applicants from India and Nepal)

-The remainder of your financial contribution goes into HELP's donations fund.
+You will be able to take part of your donation to your school.
+The rest goes into HELP‘s donations fund.
 For information about how this fund is used, visit our donations page.

-In addition, you will need to meet the following costs:
+In addition to our fees, you will need to meet the following costs:

 - International and domestic airfares